Beet-Meat-Burger/2B-Website/docs/post.md

 Someome asked me: I care it.
 But why you stop the website?

 If only one person cares, why I made website?
 This Website is for all classmates, instead only you.
 I will only send it to you on WhatsApp or just tell to you if only you cares.
+This website can make me happy, because I know that I helped others.